cloudfoundry-tutorials/edx/content/developer-concerns/team-constructs.md

 ![Mapping spaces image](images/mapping_spaces.png)

 Selecting an org and space to work with is called "targeting" and is done with the `cf target` command.
-In the Katacoda tutorial, the user provisioned for you only had access to one org and space.
+In the Killercoda tutorial, the user provisioned for you only had access to one org and space.
 Therefore, the target org and space were automatically set.

 ### Environment Parity